JLC2141/intro_to_cli/README.md

 ### Moving files

 While you're probably used to dragging and dropping to move things on file explore, we'll make use of the **m**o**v**e `mv` command to move a file.
-For this, we need to specify to key aspects after the move command.
+For this, we need to specify two key aspects after the move `mv` command.
 For example:

 ```
 mv file directory